 Less Than Significant Impact.
-Although located within the SOI of the City of Ceres, water supplies within Area 40 are provided by the City of Modesto.
 New water supply infrastructure would use existing water supply resources in conjunction with the City of Modesto water supply.
 Groundwater is the sole source of potable water in the City, which is drawn from the Turlock subbasin and distributed through 110 active supply wells.
 According to the City of Modesto Water Master Plan (2017), sufficient water supplies are available to meet the demands of both North Modesto and South Modesto through 2050 for normal/wet year supply and demand conditions.
 Additionally, the City indicates that increase groundwater production required to meet project demand is not anticipated to have any adverse effects on the underlying groundwater subbasins, either through subsidence of diminished water resources (Modesto 2017).
-Of the 110 active wells within City of Modesto water service area, Well 284 is located within the Project area.
-However, all Project construction would occur within the roadway and ground disturbance activities and excavation during Project construction would not impact the existing well.
-Project impacts would be less than significant relating to groundwater supplies and recharge.
+The Project would not be constructed immediately above a pre-existing well as no City-operated wells are located within the Project area.
+Therefore, Project impacts would be considered less than significant relating to groundwater supplies and recharge.